Where to Stay in Stockholm: The Ultimate Guide to the Best Neighborhoods

 - Great restaurants and boutique cafés tucked away in side streets

-It’s the busiest tourist area, especially mid-day.
+Good to know: It's the busiest tourist area, especially mid-day.
 Early mornings and late evenings are magical, but hotel prices tend to be higher.
-If you plan on exploring Stockholm through a self-guided tour, Gamla Stan is where many travellers start their journey — and it’s seamlessly connected to the rest of the city through bridges, ferries, and metro lines.
+If you plan on exploring Stockholm through immersive audio narration, Gamla Stan is where many travellers start their journey — and it's seamlessly connected to the rest of the city through bridges, ferries, and metro lines.

 Norrmalm – Best for Shopping, Transport & Modern Convenience